MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrollment/Update-MgDeviceManagementDeviceEnrollmentConfigurationAssignment.md

 # Update-MgDeviceManagementDeviceEnrollmentConfigurationAssignment

 ## SYNOPSIS
-Update the navigation property assignments in deviceManagement

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceManagementDeviceEnrollmentConfigurationAssignment](/powershell/module/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Update-MgBetaDeviceManagementDeviceEnrollmentConfigurationAssignment?view=graph-powershell-beta)
+Update the properties of a enrollmentConfigurationAssignment object.

 ## SYNTAX